anetacamo/coding/src/content/html.md

 ### Comment in html

 In html and css (and any other language) you can write notes to yourself or anyone else.
-Every language has a specific way to render a comment.
-Comments will be published and accessible in the source code but will not interact with the code.
+<br/> Every programming language has a specific way to render a comment. <br/>
+Comments will be accessible in the _source code_ but will not be visible on the website.

 `<!-- this is a comment in html --> `